Azure/terraform-provider-acsengine/docs/scaling-agent-pools.md

 }
 ```

 When you run `terraform plan`, you should see that only a change will be made, not a creation of a new resource.
+You can now run `terraform apply` to apply the update to your cluster.